lostmedoulle/Content-Based-Outlook-Email-Automator-Python-Tkinter-/README.md

 Additional Resources
 For more information on the libraries and tools used in this project:

 Licenses
 Each component of this project relies on software under specific open-source licenses.
 Here is a list of these dependencies and their licenses:

-Jinja2 (3.1.3)

-License: BSD License
-Usage: Allows commercial use with minimal restrictions.
-Requires the preservation of copyright notices.
-MarkupSafe (2.1.5)

-License: BSD License
-Usage: Permissive, commercially friendly license with minimal obligations.
-PyPDF2 (3.0.1)

-License: BSD License
-Usage: Free for commercial use.
-No copyleft requirements.
-PyYAML (6.0.1)

-License: MIT License
-Usage: Very permissive, allows commercial use and modification without significant restrictions. certifi (2024.2.2)

-License: Mozilla Public License 2.0 (MPL 2.0)
-Usage: Commercial use permitted.
-Modifications to licensed files must be shared under the same license. cffi (1.16.0)

-License: MIT License
-Usage: May be used commercially with few restrictions. charset-normalizer (3.3.2)

-License: MIT License
-Usage: Minimal restrictions on usage, including commercial use.
-Easy to integrate without legal complexity. cryptography (42.0.5)

-License: Apache Software License; BSD License
-Usage: Dual license for flexibility, supporting commercial use with requirements for notice and conditions as stated in the Apache License. easyocr (1.7.1)

-License: Apache License 2.0
-Usage: Allows commercial use with conditions regarding modifications and notices. et-xmlfile (1.1.0)

-License: MIT License
-Usage: Free for commercial use, including modification and distribution. filelock (3.13.4)

-License: The Unlicense
-Usage: Public domain software.
-No usage restrictions. fsspec (2024.3.1)

-License: BSD License
-Usage: Permissive, suitable for commercial projects.
-Minimal compliance requirements. idna (3.7)

-License: BSD License
-Usage: Minimal restrictions; commercial use permitted. imageio (2.34.0)

-License: BSD License
-Usage: Commercial-friendly with few restrictions. lazy_loader (0.4)

-License: BSD License
-Usage: Commercial use permitted with minimal obligations. licenses (0.6.1)

-License: Public Domain
-Usage: No copyright; free for any use. mpmath (1.3.0)

-License: BSD License
-Usage: Free to use, modify, and distribute commercially. networkx (3.3)

-License: BSD License
-Usage: Commercial use permitted; one of the most permissive licenses. ninja (1.11.1.1)

-License: Apache Software License; BSD License
-Usage: Dual licensing offers flexibility for commercial use. numpy (1.26.4)

-License: BSD License
-Usage: Commercial use with minimal restrictions; widely used in commercial scientific computing. opencv-python (4.9.0.80)

-License: Apache Software License
-Usage: Commercial use permitted with requirements for notice and conditions as stated. openpyxl (3.1.2)

-License: MIT License
-Usage: Very permissive for commercial integration and distribution. packaging (24.0)

-License: Apache Software License; BSD License
-Usage: Dual licensing, enhancing usage flexibility in commercial applications. pandas (2.2.2)

-License: BSD License
-Usage: Permissive, well-suited for commercial use in data analysis. pdf2image (1.17.0)

-License: MIT License
-Usage: Very permissive, allowing commercial use and distribution without major restrictions. pdfminer.six (20231228)

-License: MIT License
-Usage: Allows extensive modification and commercial distribution. pdfplumber (0.11.0)

-License: MIT License
-Usage: Minimal restrictions, suitable for commercial projects involving PDF processing. pillow (10.3.0)

-License: Historical Permission Notice and Disclaimer (HPND)
-Usage: Permissive, with historical permissions granting significant freedom for usage.

-Disclaimer
-By using this software, you, the user, agree to the following:

-No Warranty
-The user acknowledges that this script is provided "as is" and that the developers give no warranties, express or implied, regarding the functionality of the script or its fitness for a particular purpose.
-The user assumes all risks associated with operating the script.

-Data Processing
-The script interacts with Microsoft Outlook and processes potentially sensitive information.
-The user is solely responsible for ensuring all data handling complies with applicable data privacy and protection laws.

-Modifications
-Any modifications made by the user to the script that cause system malfunction or data loss will be the responsibility of the user, and the developers disclaim any liability for such issues.

-Compliance
-The user is responsible for using the script in compliance with all applicable laws, including, but not limited to, data protection and privacy laws.

-Limitation of Liability
-In no event shall the developers be liable for direct, indirect, incidental, consequential, special, or exemplary damages resulting from the use or inability to use the software, even if advised of the possibility of such damages.

 Acknowledgments
 By downloading, copying, installing, or otherwise using this software, you acknowledge that you have read, understood, and agree to be bound by the terms of this disclaimer.
 If you do not agree to these terms, you are not authorized to use the software.